 - Commission-free stock trading with minimum deposit of $20

-- Regulated by the FCA and the CySEC
+- Regulated by the FCA,CySEC, ASIC, and NBRB

 - Not much fundamental analysis